DLXPlugins/photo-block/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Released 2025-09-23
+* Global Style fix: Media Link Type and Image Size are stored in global styles again, allowing per-block overrides.
+This makes it much quicker to add an image, set the global style, and only override if needed.
+* UX Fix: Media Library goes straight to upload unless there is an existing image.
+* New feature: Page title is added to ScreenshotOne-generated images.
+* New feature: Cropping an image also copies its alt and caption attributes.
+* UX Fix: Auto-selecting the caption is disabled and doesn't actually save time in practice.
+Captions are still auto-selected if a global style supports captions.

 = 1.3.10 =
 * Released 2025-08-03
 * Bug fix: Object caching resulted in global styles saving/rendering correctly.
 This has been resolved.